wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Now you can see the loader, it was always working, it was just white so we could not see it.

-Add a class of "loader" to the loader ontop of the existing `lds-ripple` class.
+Add a class of "loader" to the loader on top of the existing `lds-ripple` class.

 ```HTML
 <div class="lds-ripple loader">